Superphysics Superphysics

 The same star can often appear in different places because of the different edges that divert its rays toward the earth.

-For example, sirius appears simultaneously:
+For example, Star A appears simultaneously:

-• in the line earth-4 because of the ray sirius-2-4-earth
+• in the line earth-4 because of the ray A-2-4-earth

 This is similar to how objects are multiplied when one looks through glasses or other transparent bodies cut along several faces.